Curious4Tech/Hyper-V-to-Azure-Migration-Guide-Step-by-Step-with-Azure-Migrate/README.md

 ![image](https://github.com/user-attachments/assets/4aba956b-7358-4a89-ad64-0fc44429109a)

-- Click on **copy and login** on the new pop-pup windows that is gonna open.
+- Click on **copy code and Login** on the new pop-pup windows that is gonna open.

 ![image](https://github.com/user-attachments/assets/acee1a46-479c-490c-8207-94438f1f0551)